tammamakhan/readme-generator/README.md

 To install the necessary dependencies, run the following command:

 ```
-a
+npm i
 ```

 ## Usage

-a
+test

 ## License

-This project is not under a license.
+This project is licensed under the APACHE 2.0 license.

 ## Contributing

-a
+test

 ## Tests

 To run tests, run the following command:

 ```
-a
+npm test
 ```

 ## Questions

-If you have any questions about the repository, open an issue or contact me directly at a.
-You can find more of my work at [a](https://github.com/a/).
+If you have any questions about the repository, open an issue or contact me directly at tammam.a.khan@gmail.com.
+You can find more of my work at [tammamakhan](https://github.com/tammamakhan/).